CenterForOpenScience/waterbutler/docs/api.rst

 Provider Handler Params
 ========================

-These are the query parameters that apply to all providers along with the request method this is the where Waterbutler get the infomation it needs to know what operation to perform, whether to upload, download, move, rename .etc.
+These are the query parameters that apply to all providers.
+Along with the request method, this is the where Waterbutler gets the information it needs to know what operation to perform, whether to upload, download, move, rename .etc.

 meta
 ----

-Indicates that WB should return metadata about the file or folder and not download the contents.
+Indicates that WB should return metadata about the files (not folders) and not download the contents.

 **Type**: flag